 Working entirely at the corporate office can still provide high levels of autonomy.
 Companies like Google, Skullcandy, and Apple encourage (or require) employees to devote part of their time to working on a personal, self-directed project.
 This stipulation clearly promotes autonomy, while still maintaining connection between employees.

 Connection—We observe instances of connection when employees develop relationships of trust and respect with their colleagues and companies (including their manager, peer, and direct reports) that enable and motivate them to collaborate, resolve conflict, innovate, and develop themselves, others, and the organization.
 Many have argued (accurately, I might add) that working from home severely limits an employee’s ability to develop any significant levels of connection.

 Even with tools like Google+ hangouts, Skype, email, and LinkedIn, developing relationships of trust and respect is difficult to do unless face-to-face time exists.
 While telecommuting can establish professional levels of trust and respect, only social interaction can develop strong relationships between employees.
-Connection is strongest when an employee feels that he can be himself around people; his peers, colleagues, and supervisors have his back, and he is liked and appreciated.
+Connection is strongest when an employee feels that they can be themselves around people; their peers, colleagues, and supervisors have their back, and they are liked and appreciated.